avine/bem-flex-grid/README.md

 **[B-]** Breakpoint: `xl-`, `lg-`, `sm-`, `xs-` or none.

-To disable the grid system use `.bfg--disabled`.
+To disable the grid system use `.bfg--disabled` modifier.

 As the grid is responsive, you can disable the grid system at each breakpoint.